Bipolar Disorder and Substance Abuse

 - Rapid thoughts

 The depressed phase that follows is the polar opposite of mania.
-Rather that feeling strong, powerful, and invincible, people in the depressed phase can feel:
+Rather than feeling strong, powerful, and invincible, people in the depressed phase can feel:

 - Unable to concentrate